codespell-project/codespell/README.rst

     codespell --quiet-level 3 --count --skip "*.po,*.ts,./src/3rdParty,./src/Test"

+If several config files are present, they are read in the following order:

+#. ``pyproject.toml``
+#. ``setup.cfg``
+#. ``.codespellrc``
+#. any additional file supplied via ``--config``

+If a codespell configuration is supplied in several of these files, the configuration from the most recently read file overwrites previously specified configurations.

 Any options specified in the command line will *override* options from the config files.